Feneg/z3-tracker/README.md

 ![Retro Mode](screenshots/retro.png)

 Retro includes certain entrance buttons relevant to this mode even if entrance randomiser is switched off.
-In this case they do not offer any functionality beyond left-clicking.
+They represent shops and potential take-any caves.
+In this case these buttons do not offer any functionality beyond left-clicking.

 ### Saving